Lee Simpson at Hoopla

 Lee Simpson

-He has been director, devisor, writer or performer for Improbable’s productions of Animo, 70 Hill Lane, Coma, Lifegame, Cinderella, Sticky, Spirit, The Hanging Man, The Stars Are Out Tonight (with Amici), Theatre of Blood, Satyagraha, Panic, No Idea, The Still, Still No Idea and The Paper Man.
+He has been director, devisor, writer or performer for Improbable’s productions of Animo, 70 Hill Lane, Coma, Lifegame, Cinderella, Sticky, Spirit, The Hanging Man, The Stars Are Out Tonight (with Amici), Theatre of Blood, Satyagraha, Panic, No Idea, The Still, Still No Idea The Paper Man, An Improbable Musical and most recently Perfect Show for Rachel.

-Lee started improvising in 1979 when his English teacher read Impro by Keith Johnstone and from then on, in lunchtime Drama Club, they worked through every exercise in the book.
+Lee started improvising in 1979 when his English teacher read “Impro” by Keith Johnstone and, in lunchtime Drama Club, they worked through every exercise in the book.
 He’s been performing and teaching impro since then.

 He’s also been a croupier, cinema projectionist and breakfast show DJ.